FoE-Budha/foe-helper-docs/en/module/tech-tree/README.md

 The **Technology Tree** module displays the total amount of resources needed to unlock all technologies up to a selected era.
 It is especially useful for planning resource needs across multiple future eras.

 {% hint style="warning" %}
 You must open the in-game Technology Tree in Forge of Empires before launching this module for data to load correctly.
+[R key](https://en.wiki.forgeofempires.com/index.php?title=Keyboard_shortcuts)
 {% endhint %}

 ## Menu Overview